 Tom & Daisy Brandy

 This immature brandy was produced by Mumm winemaker Tami Lotz.
-It is made from Napa Valley Chardonnay grapes; it is only sold at the Mumm tasting room.
+It is made from Napa Valley Chardonnay grapes; it was only sold at the Mumm tasting room.
 We tasted this in 2021.

 Shows deep amber in the clear 375ml bottle.

-Offers intense aromatics of caramel, toffee, milk chocolate, along with candied orange peel.
+This bottling offers intense aromatics of caramel, toffee, milk chocolate, along with candied orange peel.
 Reveals plenty of flavor and intensity across the palate including notes of butter, vanilla and lingering toasted oak spices.
 40% alcohol by volume.

 Photo Gallery

-A must see with any visit to Mumm Napa Valley is their photo gallery; well-known artists exhibit their art pieces – admission is free of charge to the public.
+A must see with any visit to Mumm Napa Valley is their photo gallery; well-known artists exhibit their art pieces; admission is free of charge to the public.
 Their first exhibit was from 1993 and included a number of winery related photographs by the famed Ansel Adams.

 Hospitality Center